 It’s easy to love this lemon drizzle cake.
 In fact, if you put a brownie and a piece of this cake in front of me right now… I’ll chose the cake.

-And if you know me even just a tiny little bit, you know that this is a shocking thing for me to say – and it should tell you everything you need to know about how AMAZING this lemon drizzle cake really is.
+And if you know me even just a tiny little bit, you know that this is a shocking thing for me to say – and it should tell you everything you need to know about how AMAZING this gluten free lemon drizzle cake really is.
+(And, no, you can’t tell it’s gluten free!)

 How do you make a lemon drizzle cake?